jimka2001/clojure-rte/doc/api.md

 ## (`dfa-to-rte` dfa)
 Extract rtes from a Dfa.
 Since accepting states are distinguishable, a map is returned rather than simply an rte.
-The map assoicates each exit-value with an rte.
+The map associates each exit-value with an rte.

 This does not guarantee to give the exact same syntactical form as you started with.